-- (a) For FFP actions discuss why this is the appropriate contract type. - (b) If this is a hybrid type containing both FFP and other than firm-fixed price (OTFFP) contract types discuss what portion of the work is OTFFP. - (c) For OTFFP actions discuss items (c)(1) through (c)(6): - (1) Explain why the use of an OTFFP contract (e.g., cost reimbursement, time and materials, labor hour) is appropriate; - (2) Provide the rationale that details the particular facts and circumstances (e.g., complexity of the requirements, uncertain duration of the work, contractor's technical capability and financial responsibility, or adequacy of the contractor's accounting system), and associated reasoning essential to support the contract type selection; - (3) Provide an assessment regarding the adequacy of Government resources that are necessary to properly plan for, award, and administer other than firm-fixed-price contracts; - (4) Discuss the actions planned to minimize the use of OTFFP contracts on future acquisitions for the same requirement and to transition to firm-fixed-price contracts to the maximum extent practicable; - (5) If applicable, discuss why a level-of-effort, price redetermination, or fee provision was included; and - (6) Discuss the Government's additional risks and the burden to manage the contract type selected (e.g., when a cost-reimbursement contract is selected, the Government incurs additional cost risks, and the Government has the additional burden of managing the contractor's costs).
+- (a) For FFP actions discuss why this is the appropriate contract type. - (b) If this is a hybrid type containing both FFP and other than firm-fixed price (OTFFP) contract types discuss what portion of the work is OTFFP. - (c) For OTFFP actions discuss items (c)(1) through (c)(6): - (1) Explain why the use of an OTFFP contract (e.g., cost reimbursement, time and materials, labor hour) is appropriate; - (2) Provide the rationale that details the particular facts and circumstances (e.g., complexity of the requirements, uncertain duration of the work, contractor's technical capability and financial responsibility, or adequacy of the contractor's accounting system), and associated reasoning essential to support the contract type selection; - (3) Provide an assessment regarding the adequacy of Government resources that are necessary to properly plan for, award, and administer other than firm-fixed-price contracts; - (4) Discuss the actions planned to minimize the use of OTFFP contracts on future acquisitions for the same requirement and to transition to firm-fixed-price contracts to the maximum extent practicable; - (5) If applicable, discuss why a level-of-effort, price redetermination, or fee provision was included; and additional cost risks, and the Government has the additional burden of managing the contractor's costs).
 For such instances, acquisition personnel shall discuss -